Zanthoxylum myriacanthum

 Zanthoxylum myriacanthum (大叶臭花椒) is a woody plant from the family Rutaceae.

 Description

-Zanthoxylum dimorphophyllum is a deciduous tree that is typically 15 m tall.
+Zanthoxylum dmyriacanthum is a deciduous tree that is typically 15 m tall.
 It has been found in the hillside forests of China, Indonesia, Malaysia, Myanmar, Philippines, and Vietnam.

 Classification

 It was published in 1875 in The Flora of British India.
 It was accept in 1995's A catalogue of the Vascular Plants of Malaya Gardens Bulletin Singapore, 2001's Flora of Bhutan, 2003's Danh lục các loài thực vật Việt Nam, and 2014's Plant diversity of Assam.